mainmatter/mainmatter.com/_posts/2022-04-22-what-to-do-if-you-dont-feel-heard-at-work.md

 og:
   image: /assets/images/posts/2022-03-17-dynamic-components-embroider/og-image.png
 description:
-  Oscar Dominguez writes to himself of the past.
-He tries to open his eyes and that a better world is possible.
+  Oscar Dominguez writes to himself of the past and tries to make him realize that a better world is possible.
 There are companies where employees are listened to and their opinions are taken into consideration.
 ---